EU ICS2 and GB S&S Covered: ENS in 90 Seconds

 How to declare goods under Irish customs?

-The three methods for submitting an Irish Customs Declaration are broken down as follows:
+The three methods for submitting an Irish customs declaration are broken down as follows:

 Revenue Online Service (ROS)